-On September 26 the MP Rachel Reeves joins celebrated classicist and broadcaster Mary Beard and Conservative member of the House of Lords Sandip Verma on the Intelligence Squared stage to discuss how women negotiate political power in what remains in many ways a man’s world.
-Reeves will talk about some of the pioneers who feature in her acclaimed book Women in Westminster, including Eleanor Rathbone, Barbara Castle, Harriet Harman and Tessa Jowell, who all battled for change despite the sometimes misogynistic atmosphere in the House of Commons.
+In September 2019 the MP Rachel Reeves joined celebrated classicist and broadcaster Mary Beard and Conservative member of the House of Lords Sandip Verma on the Intelligence Squared stage to discuss how women negotiate political power in what remains in many ways a man’s world.
+Reeve talked about some of the pioneers who feature in her acclaimed book Women in Westminster, including Eleanor Rathbone, Barbara Castle, Harriet Harman and Tessa Jowell, who all battled for change despite the sometimes misogynistic atmosphere in the House of Commons.
 Nancy Astor, the first sitting woman MP, was physically obstructed by some male MPs from taking her seat on the green benches, while Shirley Williams used to have her rear routinely pinched by male colleagues in the division lobby.

-Our speakers will also discuss the very nature of power and how even women often conceive it as male.
+Our speakers discussed the very nature of power and how even women often conceive it as male.
 As lifelong feminist Beard acknowledges, ‘What do even I see when I shut my eyes and try to imagine a prime minister?
 Answer: a white man in a suit.’
-When, our speakers will ask, will there be a female prime minister of colour?
+When, our speaker asked, will there be a female prime minister of colour?
 Or a woman chancellor of the exchequer, a job Reeves has said she aspires to?
 When and how will the revolution be finally won?

 Speakers are subject to change.